oarepo/oarepo-heartbeat/README.rst

 in the form of a tuple ``(status, messages)``.
 The ``status`` is the ``logical and`` of returned statuses and messages is the union of all messages.

+**Initial implementation:**

+When no signals are attached, the probe always returns HTTP 200, thus checking if the server is running.

 ``.well-known/heartbeat/environ``
 ------------------------------------